Meet Our Researchers: Advanced Manufacturing and Materials

 He's using silk and other natural fibers to create sustainable materials to design biomedical and other technical applications.
 Meet Xiao Hu, materials scientist.

-Portrait of Mohammad Jalayer
+Portrait of Rowan researcher and transportation engineer Mohammad Jalayer

 Transportation safety